May 7, 2019

 Martin Gilbert, Chairman of Aberdeen Standard Investments, said, “We are pleased to welcome Ariya back to defend her Aberdeen Standard Investments Ladies Scottish Open title.
 We always strive to host the world’s best international champions and Ariya, Catriona and Georgia certainly fit the bill.
 Ariya has won titles all around the world and her performance last year proved just how strong the women’s professional game is right now.
 In only the third year of co-sanctioning with the LPGA and LET the tournament is continuing to grow and showcase the world’s best talent to not only Scottish spectators but to a global audience.”

 Paul Bush, Director of Events with VisitScotland, said, “We are delighted that Ariya Jutanugarn has confirmed that she will return to Scotland’s Golf Coast to defend her title at The Renaissance Club.
-This is further evidence that The Aberdeen Standard Investments Ladies Scottish Open is one of the most highly regarded tournaments on both the LPGA and LET schedules and a key contributor to Scotland’s commitment to staging the 2019 Solheim Cup at Gleneagles.
+This is further evidence that The Aberdeen Standard Investments Ladies Scottish Open is one of the most highly regarded tournaments on both the LPGA and LET schedules and a key contributor to Scotland’s commitment to the 2019 Solheim Cup at Gleneagles.
 As the final qualifying event for Team Europe and penultimate for Team USA spectators can expect to see the world’s best player’s visit Scotland, the Home of Golf this summer.”

 Tickets for the 2019 Aberdeen Standard Investments Ladies Scottish Open are FREE.